SQream/sqream_docs/third_party_tools/client_drivers/jdbc/index.rst

 .. _get_jdbc_jar:

-Getting the JAR file
+Getting the JAR File
 ---------------------
 The JDBC driver is provided as a zipped JAR file, available for download from the :ref:`client drivers download page<client_drivers>`.
 This JAR file can integrate into your Java-based applications or projects.

-Extract the zip archive
+Extract the Zip Archive
 -------------------------
 Extract the JAR file from the zip archive